kshedden/case_studies/methods/glm.md

 form of dependence is called _serial dependence_ because it results from having repeated measures taken over time.
-In most such cases we can assume that observations taken on different subjects are independent, so in effect we can partition our data into blocks such that there may be dependence within blocks but not between blocks.
+In most such cases we can assume that observations taken on different subjects are independent, so we can partition our data into blocks such that there may be dependence within blocks but not between blocks.

 * Suppose that we consider the number of accidental deaths per day in